sereyatiampati/phase-4-debugging-network-requests-lab/README.md

 - Update the number of likes for a toy

   - How I debugged:
+  I checked the browser console and it indicated that the json was not being returned and i checked the toys_controller.rb file and i updated the and render json statements.

 - Donate a toy to Goodwill (and delete it from our database)